 The residency program is designed to ensure all residents receive excellent, well-rounded clinical and surgical training in all aspects of Otolaryngology – HNS.
 Clinical training occurs at multiple sites, including the Ear, Nose, and Throat – Hearing and Balance Clinic, the state-of-the-art Markey Cancer Center Clinic, and the Veterans Affairs Hospital.
 Operative training occurs within the A.B.
 Chandler Medical Center, the Center for Advanced Surgery, the Veterans Affairs Hospital, and Good Samaritan Hospital.
 Additionally, residents spend time in community practice settings at both Saint Joseph and St. Claire regional hospitals.
 A multidisciplinary approach exists in all locations, and residents interact extensively with both in-clinic Audiologists and Speech-Language Pathologists.

 Residents spend time assigned to one of three teams.
 Each team is comprised of one upper-level and one or more mid- or junior-level residents.
 The team system permits one-on-one interaction between residents and attending physicians in both clinical and operative settings.
 Team A focuses on general otolaryngology, pediatric otolaryngology, and facial plastic surgery.
-During their time on Team A, residents are supervised by Dr. Comer, Dr. Younes, and Dr. Patel.
+During their time on Team A, residents are supervised by Dr. Goldman, Dr. Iverson, and Dr. Patel.
 Team B provides training in otology, neurotology, rhinology, laryngology, and facial plastic surgery.
 Time on Team B is also spent at outlying, community clinics in Mt.
 Sterling, Kentucky, and Morehead, Kentucky.
-Team B supervising physicians include Dr. Jones, Dr. Archer, and Dr. Mimms.
+Team B supervising physicians include Dr. Jones, Dr. Archer, Dr. Bush, and Dr. Comer.
 Team C is dedicated to management of patients with benign and malignant neoplasms of the head and neck.
 Faculty members include Dr. Valentino, Dr. Gal, and Dr. Aouad.
 Team C provides intensive training in extirpative and local reconstructive techniques, microvascular reconstructive surgery, transoral robotic surgery (TORS), laryngology and airway reconstruction, endoscopic skull base surgery, and laser surgery.